Why do horses have dull coats?

 Well…it boils down to environment, care, health, and diet.
-Your horse’s coat shows a little bit of what’s going on inside him, as well as just how dirty he likes to be and how often you get to grooming.
+Your horse’s coat shows a little bit of what’s happening inside him, as well as just how dirty he likes to be and how often you get to grooming.

 - It’s part genetics.
 Some horses have a thicker coat, coarser hair, lighter color.
 Grays are hard to get shiny, heck, they are hard to get truly clean.
 Stallions are blessed with more shine to their coats because of their hormones, so mares and geldings are typically not so mirror-like.
 Some breeds are also not super shiny, not everyone can be an Akhal-Teke.
 As much as I love the Icelandic horses, they are super fuzzy and not so shiny.